-- Survey items such as school career, age, length of service, and experience (data at a fixed point in time) were measured as of June 30, 2015 (or, if the last day of payroll period was fixed, then as of the last payroll period in June). - 2.
-Items such as actual days worked, number of scheduled working hours, number of non-scheduled working hours, contractual cash earnings, overtime pay, and scheduled cash earnings, (data in a fixed continuing period of time) were measured for the period June 1-June 30, 2015 (or, if the last day of payroll period was fixed, then for the onemonth period before the last day of the June payroll period).
-Special cash earnings, however, were surveyed as of January 1-December 31, 2014 (for workers hired in or after this period, items were surveyed for one year from the date of hiring or until June 30, 2015).
+- 1. Survey items such as school career, age, length of service, and experience (data at a fixed point in time) were measured as of June 30, 2016 (or, if the last day of payroll period was fixed, then as of the last payroll period in June). - 2.
+Items such as actual number of days worked, actual number of scheduled hours worked, actual number of overtime worked, contractual cash earnings, overtime allowance, and scheduled cash earnings, (data in a fixed continuing period of time) were measured for the period June 1-June 30, 2016 (or, if the last day of payroll period was fixed, then for the one-month period before the last day of the June payroll period).
+Annual special cash earnings, however, were surveyed as of January 1-December 31, 2015 (for workers hired in or after this period, items were surveyed for one year from the date of hiring or until June 30, 2016).